Let me continue with the rules for defining concepts in the guidelines. In this post, the first of the three remaining rules are quite sophisticated.

 }

 The expression std::iterator_traits::iterator_category category determines the iterator category at compile time.
-Based on the iterator category the most specific variable of the function advance_impl(i, n, category) is used in line (2).
-Each container returns an iterator of the iterator category which corresponds to its structure.
+Based on the iterator category, the most specific variable of the function advance_impl(i, n, category) is used in line (2).
+Each container returns an iterator of the iterator category corresponding to its structure.
 Therefore, line (3) gives a random access iterator, line (4) gives a bidirectional iterator, and line (5) gives a forward iterator which is also an input iterator.

-From the performance point of view, this distinction makes a lot of sense because a random access iterator can be faster incremented than a bidirectional iterator, and a bidirectional iterator can be faster incremented than an input iterator.
-From the users perspective, you invoke std::advance(it, 5) and you get the fastest version that your container satisfies.
+advanceTagDispatchThis distinction makes a lot of sense from the performance point of view because a random access iterator can be faster incremented than a bidirectional iterator, and a bidirectional iterator can be faster incremented than an input iterator.
+From the user’s perspective, you invoke std::advance(it, 5) and get the fastest version your container satisfies.

 This was quite verbose.
 I have not so much to add to the two remaining rules.